thenithinbalaji/Task-Master/README.md

 </p>

 - Alternatively refer to [backend/README.md](backend/README.md) and [frontend/README.md](frontend/README.md) for the running frontend or backend separately.
-- Frontend runs in Port 3000
-- Backend runs in Port 8080
+- Frontend runs in Port 3000 and Backend runs in Port 8080
 - Make sure no other process is using these ports.

 <p align="center">